paucls/runbook-ddd-cqrs-es-microservice/README.md

 - IDDD Samples https://github.com/VaughnVernon/IDDD_Samples
 - Why do commands include the entity id when creating entities? https://github.com/gregoryyoung/m-r/issues/17
 - Should Aggregates be Event Handlers https://stackoverflow.com/questions/26876757/should-aggregates-be-event-handlers
-- CQRS + Event Sourcing – A Step by Step Overview http://danielwhittaker.me/2014/10/02/cqrs-step-step-guide-flow-typical-application/
+- CQRS + Event Sourcing – A Step by Step Overview, Daniel Whittaker http://danielwhittaker.me/2014/10/02/cqrs-step-step-guide-flow-typical-application/
-- Aggregate Root – How to Build One for CQRS and Event Sourcing http://danielwhittaker.me/2014/11/15/aggregate-root-cqrs-event-sourcing/
+- Aggregate Root – How to Build One for CQRS and Event Sourcing, Daniel Whittaker http://danielwhittaker.me/2014/11/15/aggregate-root-cqrs-event-sourcing/
+- How To Validate Commands in a CQRS Application, Daniel Whittaker http://danielwhittaker.me/2016/04/20/how-to-validate-commands-in-a-cqrs-application/